ng-Classic/ng-classic/packages/animations/PACKAGE.md

 The `trigger()` function encapsulates a named animation, with all other function calls nested within.
 Use the trigger name to bind the named animation to a specific triggering element in the HTML template.

-Angular Classicanimations are based on CSS web transition functionality, so anything that can be styled or transformed in CSS can be animated the same way in Angular.
-Angular Classicanimations allow you to:
+Angular Classic animations are based on CSS web transition functionality, so anything that can be styled or transformed in CSS can be animated the same way in Angular.
+Angular Classic animations allow you to:

 * Set animation timings, styles, keyframes, and transitions.
 * Animate HTML elements in complex sequences and choreographies.